mapbox/mapbox-gl-native/platform/ios/docs/guides/Info.plist Keys.md

 ## MGLMapboxMetricsEnabledSettingShownInApp

 If you have implemented custom opt-out of Mapbox Telemetry within the user interface of your app, use this key to disable the built-in check for opt-out support.
 See [this guide](https://www.mapbox.com/ios-sdk/#telemetry_opt_out) for more details.

+## MGLIdeographFontFamilyName

+The name of the font family to use for client-side text rendering of CJK ideographs.
+Set this to the name of a font family which will be available at run time, i.e. `Arial Unicode MS`.